 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 The church, whatever church it may be, is not necessarily a place to go to get mentally healthy.
-In fact, it may work the other way around… going to church could make your mental health worse by neglecting to learn essential skills.
+More truthfully, it may work the other way around: going to church could make your mental health worse by neglecting to learn essential skills.

-I know that people are misguided in this way because of the many who continue to attend church every Sunday (and even do church related activities throughout the week), every week, and yet remain in their depressed and anxious states no matter how much “churchy” stuff they do (attending church meetings, saying prayers, scripture readings, service projects, other acts of obedience, etc. etc. etc.).
+I see that people remain misguided in this way.
+I see the misguidedness because of the many who continue to attend church every Sunday (and even do church-related activities throughout the week), every week, and yet remain in their depressed and anxious states no matter how much “churchy” stuff they do (attending church meetings, saying prayers, scripture readings, service projects, other acts of obedience, etc. etc. etc.).

 I have even been told stories of people going on church missions for 1-2 years straight, dedicating all of their energy to serving God during this time, but then leaving their missions early due to debilitating mental health conditions.
 Don’t tell me these people weren’t doing enough “churchy” stuff to qualify for symptom relief from the almighty!

-It is obvious to me that religious people are misguided in their church beliefs because of the fact that devotees even commit suicide!
+It is evident to me that religious people are often misguided in their church beliefs because devotees even commit suicide!
 Yes, people die from mental health problems despite going to church every Sunday and otherwise adhering to church systems.
 What is wrong with this picture?

-Unfortunately, when the church activities don’t seem to be working as expected (not creating enough symptom relief, or people die, or whatever), dangerous assumptions may arise… like “I must not deserve God’s grace” or “I’m must not be applying the religious teachings strictly or consistently enough to qualify for God’s grace” or “I’m failing God!” or “God must hate me!” or “My punishment for past mistakes must not be over yet”.
+Unfortunately, when church activities don’t seem to be working as expected (not creating enough symptom relief, or people die, or whatever), dangerous assumptions may arise.
+These assumptions may sound like “I must not deserve God’s grace” or “I’m must not be applying the religious teachings strictly or consistently enough to qualify for God’s grace” or “I’m failing God!” or “God must hate me!” or “My punishment for past mistakes must not be over yet”.

 In other words, people often start to blame themselves, to guilt and shame themselves, when they don’t get the symptom relief they are looking for through their church participation.
-And yet for some reason, the preferred choice is to let these kinds of assumptions go unchallenged, to take on all kinds of toxic emotions (guilt and shame, etc.), rather than to just say out loud… “THE CHURCH DOESN’T HELP WITH MY MENTAL HEALTH!”
+And yet, for some reason, the preferred choice is to let these kinds of assumptions go unchallenged, and to take on all sorts of toxic emotions (guilt and shame, etc.) rather than to say out loud “THE CHURCH DOESN’T HELP WITH MY MENTAL HEALTH!”
 “It just doesn’t work for that!”

 Is it a slap in the face for religion and God to say things like this?
 I don’t think so.
 On the contrary, I would say it is more realistic to NOT expect things from places where they are not forthcoming.

-Not to mention… if additional thought related, emotional or relational issues outside of this church obedience/symptom-relief expectation issue are part of the problem, chances are high the misguided believer will AGAIN turn to religious traditions, principles and values for problem resolution.
+Not to mention, if additional thought related, emotional or relational issues (separate from the church obedience/symptom-relief expectation issue) are part of the problem, chances are high the misguided believer will AGAIN turn to religious traditions, principles and values for problem resolution.
 But chances are good the believer will AGAIN be disappointed by the results and assume blame for things not working out/feeling better.

-Sadly, others sharing the same belief system (even if indirectly or inadvertently) will reinforce the unrealistic ideas through their church communications/talks that aren’t discussed after they are given.
-So a person keeps going home with the oversimplified idea: “The best way to prosper is to strictly follow the teachings” As if the word “prosper” was meant to be all-inclusive for mental health.
+Sadly, others sharing the same belief system (even if indirectly or inadvertently) will reinforce the unrealistic ideas through their church communications/talks that often aren’t discussed after they are given.
+Therefore a person keeps going home from church with the simple idea: “The best way to prosper is to strictly follow the teachings” As if the word “prosper” was meant to be all-inclusive for mental health.